Puppetoons

 Puppetoons is a series of animated puppet films made in Europe (1930s) and in the United States (1940s) by George Pal.
 They were made using replacement animation: using a series of different hand-carved wooden puppets (or puppet heads or limbs) for each frame in which the puppet moves or changes expression, rather than moving a single puppet, as is the case with most stop motion puppet animation.
-They were particularly made from 1932-1948, in both Europe and the US.
+They were particularly made from 1932 to 1947, in both Europe and the US.

 History

 The Puppetoons series of animated puppet films were made in Europe in the 1930s and in the United States in the 1940s.
 The series began when George Pal made an advertising film using "dancing" cigarettes in 1932, which led to a series of theatrical advertising shorts for Philips Radio in the Netherlands.
 This was followed by a series for Horlicks Malted Milk in England.
 These shorts have an art deco design, often reducing characters to simple geometric shapes.

-Pal arrived in the U.S. in 1940, and produced more than 40 Puppetoons for Paramount Pictures between 1941 and 1947.
+Pal arrived in the U.S. in 1940, and produced more than 40 Puppetoons films for Paramount Pictures between 1941 and 1947.

-Seven Puppetoons received Academy Award nominations, including Rhythm in the Ranks (for the year 1941), Tulips Shall Grow (1942), The 500 Hats of Bartholomew Cubbins (1943), And To Think I Saw it On Mulberry Street (1944), Jasper and the Beanstalk (1945), John Henry and the Inky-Poo (1946) and Tubby the Tuba (1947).
+Seven Puppetoons films received Academy Award nominations, including Rhythm in the Ranks (for the year 1941), Tulips Shall Grow (1942), The 500 Hats of Bartholomew Cubbins (1943), And To Think I Saw it On Mulberry Street (1944), Jasper and the Beanstalk (1945), John Henry and the Inky-Poo (1946) and Tubby the Tuba (1947).

 The series ended due to rising production costs which had increased from US$18,000 per short in 1939 to almost US$50,000 following World War II.
 Paramount Pictures—Pal's distributor—objected to the cost.
 Per their suggestion, Pal went to produce sequences for feature films.
 In 1956, the Puppetoons as well as most of Paramount's shorts, were sold to television distributor U.M. & M. TV Corporation.
 National Telefilm Associates bought out U.M. & M. and continued to syndicate them in the 1950s and 1960s as "Madcap Models".

 Pal also used the Puppetoon name and the general Puppetoon technique for miniature puppet characters in some of his live-action feature films, including The Great Rupert (1949), Tom Thumb (1958), and The Wonderful World of the Brothers Grimm (1963).
 In these films, the individual wooden figures were billed as The Puppetoons.